Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 3 Oktober 2024 16.26.16 UTC
+- WIB: Kamis, 3 Oktober 2024 17.29.06 UTC
-- WITA: Kamis, 3 Oktober 2024 17.26.16 UTC
+- WITA: Kamis, 3 Oktober 2024 18.29.06 UTC
-- WIT: Kamis, 3 Oktober 2024 18.26.16 UTC
+- WIT: Kamis, 3 Oktober 2024 19.29.06 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: success
+Kategori: attitude